 The primary purpose of the MCA is to measure student learning of the Minnesota Academic Standards; therefore, the tests are designed to align with these standards.
 As academic standards are revised, a new series of assessments is developed to align with those standards.
 A series number is added to the test name to indicate the academic standards being measured.
 On the benchmark reports, the test name appears as MCA-III.

-The chart below indicates the academic standards year the MCA-III is aligned to.
+The chart below indicates the academic standards year the MCA-III is aligned to, and the last year the MCA-III will be administered in that subject.